-- Use the following sources of information as available to determine bail and pre-trial release conditions that best meet the safety needs of the victim and others. - a.
+- 1. Use the following sources of information as available to determine bail and pre-trial release conditions that best meet the safety needs of the victim and others. - a.
 Law enforcement reports of the current offense - b.
-911 tapes and CAD reports c.
+911 tapes and CAD reports - c.
 Past law enforcement reports involving this defendant

 - d.
 Portions of previous PSIs written on this offender [See Appendix 1E: History of Domestic Violence Summary] - e.
-Arrests and convictions, including all available databases - f.
-Input from victim or victim's advocate - g.
+Arrests and convictions, including firearm and concealed carry registries and all other available databases - f.
+Input from victim or victim's community-based advocate - g.
 Probation status and compliance - 2.
 Consider the risk factors related to the current offense and past actions in determining the nature of the threat the defendant presents to the victim and other persons and the related safety needs (see Appendix 1A: Practitioners' Guide to Risk and Danger in Domestic Violence Cases and Appendix 5E: Guide to Bail Setting, Conditional Release and Enforcement).